asabaylus/react-command-palette/README.md

 * ```open``` a _boolean_, when set to true it forces the command palette to be displayed.
 Defaults to "false".

-* ```modal``` a one of "modal" or "inline" , when set to "modal" the command palette is rendered centered inside a modal.
-When set to "inline", it simulates the display of a combobox.
+* ```display``` one of "modal" or "inline", when set to "modal" the command palette is rendered centered inside a modal.
+When set to "inline", it is render inline with other page content.
 Defaults to "modal".

 * ```closeOnSelect``` a _boolean_, when set to true the command palette will close immediateley when the user makes a selection.
 Defaults to "false".